skullernet/pakserve/README.md

 }
 ```

+## Parameters

 ### Listen
-IP address to bind to in "[host]:port" format.
-Default is ":8080".
+IP address to listen on for connections in "[host]:port" format.
+Default is
+":8080".
+Can be set to empty string if "ListenTLS" is non-empty to disable
+plain text connections.

+### ListenTLS
+IP address to listen on for TLS connections "[host]:port" format.
+Default is ""
+(don't listen for TLS connections).

+### CertFile
+Path to server certificate file if TLS is enabled.
+Default is "" (not set).

+### KeyFile
+Path to server private key if TLS is enabled.
+Default is "" (not set).

 ### ContentType
 Reply with this content type header.
 Default is "application/octet-stream".